A Guide to Basic Liar's Dice

 On your turn, you have 3 options:

-Most of the time, you'll raise the previous bid.
-To do this, you must increase either the number of dice or the pip-value or both.
+Most of the time, you'll raise the current bid from the previous player.
+To do this, you have three options:

 "4 Threes"